 This category is weighted at 10% on the CLDF.
-Employee received zero (0) points in this area.
-Moreover, Employee did not readily contest that he was generally due additional points in this category.
-I find that in this matter, I will not substitute my judgment for that of the Principal of Spingarn as it relates to the score he accorded to Employee and his colleagues in the instant matter.
+Employee received zero (0) points in this area and contends that the RIF was a sham and that she was not able to be properly evaluated by the Principal of Beers for the purpose of this evaluation.
+Assuming arguendo Employee was accorded the full amount of points under this category her score would still be inferior to the Counselor who survived the instant RIF.
+Consequently, with respect to significant relevant contributions, accomplishments, or performance, I find that in this matter I will not substitute my judgment for that of the Principal of Beers as it relates to the score she accorded to Employee and her colleague in the instant matter.